DallanQ/terraforming_mars_ares_expedition/Manual.md

 ### VICTORY POINTS AND TERRAFORMING RATING (page 17)

+#### VICTORY POINTS (VP) (page 17)

 > image of a brown circle with a 1 inside

 > image of a brown circle with an asterisk inside

-#### **VICTORY POINTS (VP)** - Points that will add to your score at the end of the game.
+Points that will add to your score at the end of the game.
 Some cards have either a set number of VP on them, or a number contingent on another factor (such as resources on the card or certain cards in play).
 You win the game by having the most VP. *Taking the time to terraform in a sustainable, environmentally conscious way, create impressive structures, and bring beautiful creatures to our new planet, will ultimately be rewarded.*

-> image of a

-#### TERRAFORM RATING (TR) - Points that will both produce MC throughout the game and add to your score at the end of the game.
+#### TERRAFORM RATING (TR) (page 17)

+Points that will both produce MC throughout the game and add to your score at the end of the game.
 TR is the measure of how much you have contributed to the terraforming process.
 Each time you raise the temperature, the oxygen level, or flip an ocean tile, your TR increases. *Every step towards terraforming is its own reward, but as an added bonus, there are also government stipends in return for your hard work making Mars habitable.*

 ### PARAMETERS (page 17)

 There are three parameters that gauge how much Mars has been terraformed: temperature, oxygen, and oceans.
 You and your fellow players are competing to contribute the most to the terraforming of Mars.
 Each of these symbols indicates raising the associated parameter one time.
 Each time you raise one of these parameters, you will gain 1 TR. *Every aspect of preparing our new home is equally important.
 Only when our atmosphere and ocean levels are perfectly maintained can we begin to bring over our citizens.*

+#### TEMPERATURE (page 17)

 > Image of a thermometer

-#### TEMPERATURE - Raise the temperature by 2˚C. Heat, MC, or effects on cards can be used to increase the temperature.
+Raise the temperature by 2˚C. Heat, MC, or effects on cards can be used to increase the temperature.
 The temperature starts at -30˚C and can be raised 2˚C at a time up to +8˚C. This will create an equatorial zone where water stays liquid.

+#### OXYGEN (page 17)

 > Image of two molecules on a plate

-#### OXYGEN - Raise the oxygen by 1%.
+Raise the oxygen by 1%.
 Plants, MC, or effects on cards can be used to raise the oxygen level.
 The oxygen starts at 0% and can be raised 1% at a time up to 14%.
 At 14% the atmosphere resembles that of Earth at a 3000m elevation.

+#### OCEANS (page 17)

 > Image of water in hexagon shape

-#### OCEANS - Flip one ocean tile.
+Flip one ocean tile.
 MC or effects on cards can be used to flip ocean tiles.
 Each ocean tile represents 1% ocean coverage.
 The ocean coverage starts at 0% and can be raised 1% at a time to 9% (or, 9 ocean tiles).
 With 9% of the surface covered by oceans, Mars will have a hydrological cycle, creating rain and rivers.

 ### RESOURCES (page 17)

 There are four types of resources that can be used in your corporation's work to terraform Mars: MC, plants, heat, and special resources (animals, microbes, and science).

+#### MEGA CREDITS (MC) (page 17)

->Image of a golden card with a letter C crested on it
+> Image of a golden card with a letter C crested on it

-**MEGA CREDITS (MC)** - This is the currency used in the 24th century and is how your corporation will pay to complete projects and take certain actions.
+This is the currency used in the 24th century and is how your corporation will pay to complete projects and take certain actions.

+#### PLANTS (page 17)

 > Image of a green card with a leaf crested on it

-**PLANTS** - Plants represent the hard work your corporation is putting in to increase the forest coverage on Mars.
+Plants represent the hard work your corporation is putting in to increase the forest coverage on Mars.
 Plants are a resource you can use to build forests and raise the oxygen.

+#### HEAT (page 17)

 > Image of a red card with three thunderbolts crested on it

-**HEAT** - Heat represents your corporation's efforts to make the temperature of Mars habitable.
+Heat represents your corporation's efforts to make the temperature of Mars habitable.
 Heat is a resource you can use to raise the temperature 2˚C.

+#### SPECIAL RESOURCES (page 17)

 > Image of a green card with a paw crested on it, Image of a light green card with two sticks adjacent to each other and a ball in between, and an image of a white card with an atom crested on it.

-**SPECIAL RESOURCES** - Your corporation can invest itself in the animals, the microbes, or the science resources of humanity's future home.
+Your corporation can invest itself in the animals, the microbes, or the science resources of humanity's future home.
 These three special resources are collected on project cards to be used for specific effects.

-## CAPABILITIES - STEEL AND TITANIUM (page 18)
+### CAPABILITIES - STEEL AND TITANIUM (page 18)

 Some green cards give a player steel and titanium capabilities.
 They reduce the cost of playing project cards.
 The proper building materials are essential when starting an expensive project!

+#### STEEL (page 18)

 > Image of a brown card with a hammer and screw on it

-**STEEL** - This represents building materials used on Mars.
+This represents building materials used on Mars.
 Each steel capability lowers the cost of playing project cards with a building tag (image of a building tag) By 2 Mc.

+#### TITANIUM (page 18)

 > Image of a black card with a golden star on it

-**TITANIUM** - This represents building materials used in space.
+This represents building materials used in space.
 Each titanium capability lowers the cost of playing project cards with a space tag (image of a space tag) By 3 Mc.

-## TAGS (page 18)
+### TAGS (page 18)

 Project cards can have up to three tags on them, which can be referenced by some cards' effects.

+#### BUILDING (page 18)

 > Image of a brown circle with a building on it

-**BUILDING**: This project involves construction on Mars, and can be cheaper to produce using steel.
+This project involves construction on Mars, and can be cheaper to produce using steel.

+#### SPACE (page 18)

 > Image of a black circle with a shining star

-**SPACE**: This project uses space technology, and can be cheaper to produce using titanium.
+This project uses space technology, and can be cheaper to produce using titanium.

+#### POWER (page 18)

 > Image of a purple circle with a thunderbolt on it

-**POWER**: This project involves the creation of energy, and the conversion of energy into other resources.
+This project involves the creation of energy, and the conversion of energy into other resources.

+#### SCIENCE (page 18)

 > Image of a white circle with an atom on it

-**SCIENCE**: This project helps invent new, cutting edge technology to streamline the terraforming process.
+This project helps invent new, cutting edge technology to streamline the terraforming process.

+#### JOVIAN (page 18)

 > Image of jupiter

-**JOVIAN**: Jovian means 'having to do with Jupiter.'
+Jovian means 'having to do with Jupiter.'
 This project represents infrastructure in the outer solar system.

+#### EARTH (pabe 18)

-?
-Image of earth
+> Image of earth

-**EARTH**: This project is related to activities on Earth.
+This project is related to activities on Earth.

+#### PLANT (page 18)

 > Image of a green circle with a leaf on it

-**PLANT**: This project involves plant life or other photosynthesizing organisms.
+This project involves plant life or other photosynthesizing organisms.

+#### MICROBE (page 18)

 > Image of a microbe

-**MICROBE**: This project involves introducing various kinds of microbes into the Martian ecosystem.
+This project involves introducing various kinds of microbes into the Martian ecosystem.

+#### ANIMAL (page 18)

 > Image of a green circle with a paw

-**ANIMAL**: This project involves introducing various kinds of animals into the Martian ecosystem.
+This project involves introducing various kinds of animals into the Martian ecosystem.
 These cards generate VP.

+#### EVENT (page 18)

 > Image of a yellow circle with a downward arrow

-**EVENT**: This project is a one-time operation to permanently alter Mars.
+This project is a one-time operation to permanently alter Mars.
 All events are red cards.

+#### ASTERISK (page 18)

 > Image of a white asterisk

-**ASTERISK**: When an icon has an asterisk (*) next to it, there is a special rule that you must read in the ability text on the card.
+When an icon has an asterisk (*) next to it, there is a special rule that you must read in the ability text on the card.

 ## TWO-PLAYER CO-OP MODE (page 18)